temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 The Temporal Application will consist of the following pieces:

-1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice using the .NET SDK.
+1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice such as C# using the .NET SDK.
 A Workflow defines the overall flow of the application.
 2. An [Activity](https://docs.temporal.io/activities) is a function that encapsulates business logic prone to failure (e.g., calling a service that may go down).
 These Activities can be automatically retried upon some failure.
 3. A [Worker](https://docs.temporal.io/workers), provided by the Temporal SDK, which runs your Workflow and Activities reliably and consistently.

 Temporal applications are built using an abstraction called Workflows.
-You'll develop those Workflows by writing code in a general-purpose programming language such as .NET/C#.
+You'll develop those Workflows by writing code in a general-purpose programming language such as C# using the .NET SDK.
 Conceptually, a Workflow defines a sequence of steps.
 With Temporal, those steps are defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), and are carried out by running that code, which results in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).

 These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities), which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.
 In the money transfer application, you have three [Activity functions](https://docs.temporal.io/application-development/foundations/?lang=.NET#develop-activities), `withdraw()`, `deposit()`, and `refund()`.
 These symbolize the movement of funds between accounts.
+In C#, Workflows and Activities are defined using attributes [Workflow] and [Activity].

 The following diagram illustrates what happens when you start the Workflow: